DeDust.io

 Swap a Jetton for another Jetton or Toncoin

-/// https://docs.dedust.io/reference/tlb-schemes#message-swap-1message(0xe3a0d482) JettonSwapPayload { // Inlined fields of SwapStep Struct poolAddress: Address; kind: Int as uint1 = 0; limit: Int as coins = 0; nextStep: SwapStep? = null;
+/// https://docs.dedust.io/reference/tlb-schemes#message-swap-1message(0xe3a0d482) JettonSwapPayload { // Inlined fields of SwapStep struct poolAddress: Address; kind: Int as uint1 = 0; limit: Int as coins = 0; nextStep: SwapStep? = null;

-/// NOTE: To calculate and provide Jetton wallet address for the target user,/// make sure to check links after this code snippetfun swapJetton(targetJettonWalletAddress: Address) { send(SendParameters{ to: targetJettonWalletAddress, value: ton("0.3"), body: JettonTransfer{ // Unique identifier used to trace transactions across multiple contracts // Set to 0, which means we don't mark messages to trace their chains queryId: 0, // Jetton amount for the swap amount: 10, // NOTE: change to yours // Address of the Jetton vault to the send message to destination: address("EQAYqo4u7VF0fa4DPAebk4g9lBytj2VFny7pzXR0trjtXQaO"), // Where to return the exceeding funds responseDestination: myAddress(), forwardTonAmount: ton("0.25"), forwardPayload: JettonSwapPayload{ // Address of the swap pool, which is the TON/USDT pair in this case poolAddress: address("EQCxE6mUtQJKFnGfaROTKOt1lZbDiiX1kCixRv7Nw2Id_sDs"), // Set of parameters relevant for the whole swap swapParams: SwapParams{}, // use defaults }.toCell(), }.toCell(), });}
+/// NOTE: To calculate and provide the Jetton wallet address for the target user,/// make sure to check the links after this code snippet.fun swapJetton(targetJettonWalletAddress: Address) { send(SendParameters{ to: targetJettonWalletAddress, value: ton("0.3"), body: JettonTransfer{ // Unique identifier used to trace transactions across multiple contracts. // Set to 0, which means we don't mark messages to trace their chains. queryId: 0, // Jetton amount for the swap. amount: 10, // NOTE: change to your amount // Address of the Jetton vault to send the message to. destination: address("EQAYqo4u7VF0fa4DPAebk4g9lBytj2VFny7pzXR0trjtXQaO"), // Address to return any exceeding funds. responseDestination: myAddress(), forwardTonAmount: ton("0.25"), forwardPayload: JettonSwapPayload{ // Address of the swap pool, which is the TON/USDT pair in this case. poolAddress: address("EQCxE6mUtQJKFnGfaROTKOt1lZbDiiX1kCixRv7Nw2Id_sDs"), // Set of parameters relevant for the entire swap. swapParams: SwapParams{}, // use defaults }.toCell(), }.toCell(), });}

-//// Helper Structs described earlier on this page//
+//// Helper structs described earlier on this page//

 struct SwapStep { poolAddress: Address; kind: Int as uint1 = 0; limit: Int as coins = 0; nextStep: Cell?;}